hpe-storage/scod/docs/learn/persistent_storage/index.md

 ```

 !!!
 Note
-    We don't have a `StorageClass` explicitly defined within this `PVC` therefore it will use the default `StorageClass`.
-You can use `storageClassName` to override the default `StorageClass` with another available `StorageClass` available to the cluster.
+    We don't have a `StorageClass` (SC) explicitly defined within this `PVC` therefore it will use the default `StorageClass`.
+You can use `spec.storageClassName` to override the default `SC` with another one available to the cluster.

 Create the `PersistentVolumeClaim`.
 ```markdown